HaliteChallenge/Halite-II/admin/INSTALL.md

 1. In `admin/config.sh`, set up the project ID, region, and service account created earlier.
     1. Make sure `IMAGE` is set to the image family created earlier.
 The instances will boot with the latest image in this family.
-1. Run the script from your local machine.
+1. Run `admin/setup_coordinator.sh` from your local machine.
 This will create an instance template, an instance group `coordinator-instances`, and a set of firewall rules.

 ### External Load Balancing